 Out and About

 Stepney City Farm, site of a weekly farmers’ market, is just at the end of Stepney Green.
-The Genesis cinema, a leading independent film house, is then at the end of the road.
-Rinkoff’s bakery is a long-established local favourite, just a three minute walk away.
+The Genesis cinema, a leading independent film house, is at the end of the road.
+Nearby Rinkoff’s bakery is a long established local favourite, just a three-minute walk away.

 The apartment is also very accessible to attractions include the Regents’ Canal, Columbia Road Flower Market, Brick Lane and Shoreditch.
 Stepney Green Gardens sits on the building’s doorstep, as do Mile End Park, Bethnal Green Gardens, Weaver’s Fields and the mighty Victoria Park, offering plenty of spaces for exercise and picnicking.

 Dunstan Houses offers excellent transport links.
-Stepney Green Underground station (Circle, District and Hammersmith & City lines) is a three-minute walk along Mile End Road, whilst Whitechapel, an 8-minute walk, acts as a central hub offering the rapid Elizabeth Line (East to West in 15-minutes, with Heathrow accessible in half an hour), and Overground lines (running North and South of the City).
-Bethnal Green station is then 10 minutes walk away, making use of the central line connections.
+Stepney Green Underground station (Circle, District and Hammersmith & City lines) is a three-minute walk along Mile End Road, whilst Whitechapel, an eight-minute walk, acts as a central hub offering the rapid Elizabeth Line (east to west in 15-minutes, with Heathrow accessible in half an hour), and Overground lines (running north and south of the City).
+Bethnal Green station (Central line) is then 10 minutes walk away.

 Council Tax Band: B